-Fish heads and chicken fat are being turned into electricity by the U.K.’s largest retailers including Wal-Mart Stores Inc. (WMT) that ship food waste to power plants to reduce garbage-removal fees.
+Fish heads and chicken fat are being turned into electricity by the U.K.’s largest retailers including Wal-Mart Stores Inc. (WMT:US) that ship food waste to power plants to reduce garbage-removal fees.

 Tesco Plc (TSCO), Britain’s biggest supermarket chain, along with Marks & Spencer Group Plc (MKS), John Lewis Partnership Plc’s Waitrose, William Morrison Supermarkets Plc (MRW) and J Sainsbury Plc are testing how meat and fish, cooking oils and leftover sandwiches can lower energy bills and landfill costs when they’re transported to plants for converting into power.